rinehartpatrick/TheoBot/README.md

 1. Relationships & Families
 2. Religion & Life
 3. The Existence of God & Revelation
-4. Religion, Peace and Conflict
+4. Peace and Conflict
-5. Religion, Crime and Punishment
+5. Crime and Punishment
-6. Religion, Human Rights & Social Justice
+6. Human Rights & Social Justice

 The goal of this project was to create a more reliable and factually grounded assistant for students and enthusiasts in this domain, leveraging the efficiency of LoRA for parameter-efficient fine-tuning.